 As of July 3, 2018, the cross-network syndication agreement started a one-year, wind-down period to ensure a smooth transition to an open network where brands are able to syndicate directly to retailers without paying access fees.
 As previously announced, PowerReviews will continue accepting and sharing review content from brands using Bazaarvoice during the wind-down period.
 Unfortunately, Bazaarvoice, over the objection of their retail clients, stopped accepting content from new brands using PowerReviews on July 1, 2018, and recently stated they stopped accepting new content from existing brands as of September 30 unless brands signed an agreement to pay them access fees.
 We have recently seen evidence of Bazaarvoice attempting to charge brands double or triple the total fees that brands pay to use the PowerReviews platform and participate in the PowerReviews Open Network.

 Fortunately, PowerReviews is offering brands and retailers an open alternative that is both technology agnostic and free of access fees.
 The PowerReviews Open Network is open to brands and retailers regardless of their review platform and it does not impose access fees.
-In addition to the 150+ retailers using the PowerReviews platform, 25 of the world’s largest retailers using other platforms have agreed to participate and accept brand content directly from PowerReviews.
-Retailers participating in the PowerReviews Open Network account for $100 billion in online sales, reach one billion monthly shoppers, and includes content from 800+ leading brands.
+In addition to the 150+ retailers using the PowerReviews platform, 30 of the world’s largest retailers using other platforms have agreed to participate and accept brand content directly from PowerReviews.
+Retailers participating in the PowerReviews Open Network account for more than $1 trillion in total sales, $70 billion in online sales, reaches billions of shoppers and includes content from 1,000+ leading brands.

 Despite having agreements in place with retailers, Bazaarvoice is telling the market that they control what content appears on their retailers’ sites.
 This is simply false.
 The retailers decide what content appears on their site, not Bazaarvoice nor any third party.